 In addition to considering a more holistic assessment of graduate school applicants, there are other suggested revisions to the admissions process that came out of our consultation, including adopting a more high-touch and individualized approach to admissions and to interactions with potential applicants.
-Rather than a series of standard responses to inquiries or directing applicants to websites and online FAQs, a recommended approach includes making efforts, wherever possible, to tailor responses to individual inquiries through all phases of the application process.
-Ensuring recruitment and admissions events are accessible for all potential applicants, through providing support such as closed captioning, remote interpretation for online events, and sign language interpretation for in-person events are steps to help make these events more inclusive and welcoming.
+Rather than a series of standard responses to inquiries or directing applicants to websites and online FAQs, a recommended approach includes making efforts, wherever possible, to tailor responses to individual inquiries through all phases of the applicants, through providing support such as closed captioning, remote interpretation for online events, and sign language interpretation for in-person events are steps to help make these events more inclusive and welcoming.
 Working to ensure a variety of modalities for recruitment or admissions events (holding them both online and in-person, or at different times during the day and evening, recording events or short recruitment videos for applicants to watch on their own) may also help make them more inclusive and accessible.